Follow Water Calendar

 “The logs will not float even 50 meters”, was the official position of the Austrian timber commission.
 The experts had even brought a signed written testimony to the futility of the project.
 It was a timber floating system, conceived by … Continue reading

-Tagged alternative water flow, erosion, flood prevention, river regulation, river restoration, Schauberger, self-organizing flow, self-organizing vortex flow, structural stability, temperature movement, timber floating, Viktor Schauberger
+Tagged erosion, flood prevention, river regulation, river restoration, Schauberger, self-organizing flow, self-organizing vortex flow, structural stability, temperature movement, timber floating, Viktor Schauberger

 Water’s inherent tendency to form patterns can be observed as simple as with ink droplets falling into water (preferably in a container with flat walls).
 The impact of the droplet creates vaulting toroidal forms, vortexes resembling jellyfish, and finally, when … Continue reading